okolivalentine321-ship-it/perez-sports-hub/README.md

 - Replace the WhatsApp number in `script.js` (`2348000000000`) with your business WhatsApp number.
 - Add your real prices, sizes, shipping information and return policy.
 - For real online payments in Nigeria, connect a payment provider such as Paystack or Flutterwave rather than relying only on the demo checkout.

+## Added product
+- Liverpool All White — ₦15,000
+- Product image: `images/liverpool-all-white.png`

+## New jersey collection
+14 uploaded jersey photos have been cleaned, consistently cropped, enhanced, and added under `images/`.
+Product prices are intentionally left unset so they can be entered later in `script.js`.